-A supplier code of conduct is created for the purpose of ensuring that a company’s suppliers put into place safe working conditions and their employees are treated with respect.
-Also their production processes being responsible and environmentally friendly.
-Components of a supplier code of conduct include:
+A supplier code of conduct is created for the purpose of ensuring that a company’s suppliers adhere to high standards of safe working conditions, fair and respectful treatment of employees, and ethical practices.
+A supplier code of conduct includes components such as:

-- Labor practice and standards: This includes safeguards against child labour, non-discrimination, health and safety, working conditions, working hours, compensation, right to association, freely chosen employment.
+- Labor practice and standards: This includes compliance with child labor laws, anti-discrimination practices, health and safety standards, working conditions, working hours, compensation, right to association and freely chosen employment.

-- Ethics: Establishing anti-corruption measures, and adhering to fair business practices in winning business, employees, and in managing partner relationships (e.g. ‘upstream’ in the supply chain)
+- Ethics: These components are in place to establish anti-corruption measures, while also adhering to fair business practices and managing partner relationships (e.g. upstream in the supply chain).

-- Review and documentation policy: How it will be monitored and reviewed
+- Review and documentation policy: Outlines how the components are monitored and reviewed.

 - Where are your manufactured products sourced from?